bolajikoyi/Corona-Virus-Test-App/README.md

 # Corona-Virus-Test-App

-This app fictitously tests for Corona virus when an X-ray image is uploaded to the server.
-It randomly generates a posotive or nagative result.
-The app is designed just for illustration, and does not actually performs corona test.
-This app is designed with MEAN stack.
+This app simulates Corona virus test when an X-ray image is uploaded to the server.
+It randomly generates a positive or nagative result.
+It is designed just for illustration, and does not actually perform corona virus test.
+Designed is done with MEAN stack.

 ## Running the project on localhost